sofa-framework/doc/components/collision/detection/intersection/localmindistance.md

 	<tr>
 		<td>alarmDistance</td>
 		<td>
-Distance above which the intersection computations ignores the promixity pair.
+Distance above which the intersection computations ignores the proximity pair.
 This distance can also be used in some broad phase algorithms to reduce the search area
 		</td>
 		<td>1</td>
 	</tr>